What is Fibromyalgia?

 Acupuncture for Fibromyalgia

-Another great treatment plan for fibromyalgia is acupuncture treatment.
+Another great treatment plan for fibromyalgia is acupuncture.
 It is said that 1 in 5 people with fibromyalgia use acupuncture within 2 years of their diagnosis.
 In Chinese Medicine, fibromyalgia is categorized as ji bi, which is muscle impediment.
 Practitioners of TCM call fibromyalgia a Liver-Spleen disharmony.
-There are multiple acupuncture points that can be used in fibromyalgia treatment, all depending on what symptoms they are trying to help.
+There are multiple acupuncture points that can be used in the treatment of fibromyalgia, depending on the symptoms the acupuncturist seeks to reduce or eliminate.

 Acupoints for Fibromyalgia